dondakeshimo/tmpl-cf/README.md

 _TeMPLate Continuous Following_

-A GitHub Action that automates the process of checking for updates in template files from multiple remote repositories and merging the changes into corresponding follower files in a local repository.
-The action also creates a pull request in the local repository whenever there are updates to the template files.
+A GitHub Action that automates the process of checking for updates in template files from multiple remote repositories and merging the changes into corresponding follower files in a your repository.
+The action also creates a pull request in the your repository whenever there are updates to the template files.

 ## Table of Contents